Launch Your Online Store for Just $1 – Claim Shopify’s 90 Days Free Trial Now!

 Shopify Tax Documents Required To File For 1099 Taxes

 While the 1099-K is a crucial document, it’s not the only one you’ll need when filing your taxes as a Shopify seller.
-Here’s a comprehensive list of documents you should gather:
+Here’s a comprehensive list of documents you should gather in 2025:

 1. 1099-K Form: If you meet the eligibility criteria, this form reports your gross transactions processed through Shopify Payments.